jerrickwang/jerrickwang.github.io/updates.md

     <p class="post-title">New site</p>
     <p class="post-date">January 3, 2025</p>
     <div class="post-body">
       <p>Fully operational site.
 Will make small visual improvements over time.
-With inspiration from my friend at Berkeley, I have created an online portfolio and blog to write about my experiences as a photographer in San Francisco and Berkeley.
-I'd like to track my own development as a photographer and document it.</p>
+With inspiration from my friend at Berkeley, I have created an online portfolio and write about my experiences as a photographer in San Francisco and Berkeley.</p>
     </div>
   </article>
 </div>